jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 > If you are a financial user then you can add our [Finance Plugin](https://github.com/AdaptableTools/adaptable/blob/master/packages/plugins/finance/README.md) which contains some financial-specific functionality.

+**Can I have multiple AdapTable instances all looking at the same data source?**

+Yes, this is something that we support.
+To see a good example of multiple grids sharing data and updates with each other (and with 3rd party components via OpenFin and Finsemble) download the Finsemble demo from our demo site.

+**Can I restrict who can do what in AdapTable?**

+Yes.
+Our [Entitlements](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/guides/adaptable-entitlements-guide.md) functionality allows you set different permissions for each user.

+**Can I use AdapTable to match trades?**

+This is a good example of a very specific use case where it does not make sense for AdapTable to provide a full solution out of the box in its core functionality.
+However as a result of the Action Columns function, the RowSelection event and our Api, it is something that is trivial for developers using the Adaptable to do in just a few minutes.

+**Do you store any user data?**

+No AdapTable has no storage mechanism.
+Any data that is dispalayed in the Grid via AdapTable is not accessible to us in any way.

+**Who is the target audience of AdapTable?**

+Anyone who has to manage large data sets and would benefit from the searching, styling, editing, exporting and other functions that we offer.
+Although we have initially targeted financial services in our marketing and sales efforts, AdapTable can be - and is being - used across all industries.

+**Do I still have access to the underlying grid control if I use AdapTable?**

+Yes AdapTable doesn't hide the underlying grid.
+So you still have full access to the full API and can code against it just as if AdapTable was not being used.

+**Do you include licences for the underlying grid?**

+No, we don't.
+If the underlying grid requires a commercial licence then you must pay for that separately.

+See the [Licences Faq](./licences-faq.md) for full details of how licencing works.

 ## Data Requirements

 **Is there a particular asset class or type of data for which AdapTable is most suitable?
 Can we use AdapTable for FX?**